Is Christmas at Biltmore worth it? Yes! Explore the best things to do during a Biltmore Christmas from annual passholders and locals.

 If you are hoping to witness the festivities, a typical Biltmore House Christmas runs from early November to early January, and yes, you will need to purchase Biltmore Christmas tickets – there are many options.

-Afterward, read our comprehensive guide to getting the most of your Biltmore Estate ticket – itinerary included.
+Afterward, read our comprehensive guide to enjoying Biltmore Estate – itinerary included.

 1. Watch The Sunset Over The Blue Ridge Mountains

-As Biltmore passholders, we usually head to Biltmore Estate in the evenings and head directly to the trails or Antler Hill Village for wine and dinner at Cedric’s.
+As Biltmore passholders, we usually visit Biltmore Estate in the evenings and head directly to the trails or Antler Hill Village for wine and dinner at Cedric’s.

 For years, we missed out on seeing the home at sunset, which is an amateur mistake.